oddbird/oddleventy/content/blog/2022/shared-elements.md

 {{ embed.video('https://youtube.com/embed/JCJUPJ_zDQ4') }}

-1. We can use `page-transition-tag` property in CSS to give each element a name.
+1. We can use the `page-transition-tag` property in CSS to give each element a name.
    If the start and end pages both have an element with the same name,